AlexSafatli/AlexSafatli.github.io/index.md

 ## Description

-I am a software engineer with a great passion for design and system architecture.
+I am a software engineer with a great passion for algorithms and system architecture.

 ## Interests